cabouman/mbirjax/docs/source/install.rst

+.. _InstallationDocs:

 ============
 Installation
 ============
-.. _installation_label:

-The ``MBIRJAX`` package currently is available either from PyPI or you can download and install the source from GitHub.
+The ``MBIRJAX`` package is available through PyPI or from source on GitHub.

 **Install from PyPI**